grafana/grafana/docs/sources/administration/configuration.md

 ### read_timeout

 Sets the maximum time in minutes before timing out read of an incoming request and closing idle connections.
 The default is five (5) minutes.
+To disable this set the value to 0.

 <hr />